heyitsguay/heyitsguay.github.io/_posts/2019/Image Extrapolation Part 1 WIP/2019-07-31-Image-Extrapolation-Part-1-Inpainting.markdown

 ### Normal inpainting

 A normal, well-defined inpainting problem would seek to restore a masked area somewhere in the middle of a picture, like in the previous example.
 No part of the masked region is on (or even near) the image boundary.
 That means inpainting algorithms have a lot of detail on all sides of the masked region to use during restoration.
-If I use scikit-images `inpaint_biharmonic` on that example, I get this:
+If I use scikit-image's `inpaint_biharmonic` on that example, I get this:
 <p align="center">
   <a href="/images/image_extrapolation_1/inpainting_example.jpg">
     <img src="/images/image_extrapolation_1/inpainting_example.jpg" />